 Giraffe Global News Update

-I’m First Class Giraffe, not Epidemiologist Giraffe, but I’ve taken a keen interest in the recent novel Coronavirus (2019-nCoV) outbreak.
+I’m First Class Giraffe, not Epidemiologist Giraffe, but I’ve taken a keen interest in the coronavirus disease 2019 (COVID-19) outbreak.
 Despite not having any sort of medical qualifications many giraffe friends have been asking me if it’s safe to travel on a plane if it was contaminated with the virus.
 I got the answer today in my Facebook feed.

 Royal Jordanian recently organized a rescue flight to bring Jordanians and Arabs from Wuhan, China to Amman, Jordan.
-While there weren’t any passengers onboard who were confirmed to have the Novel Coronavirus (2019-nCoV) the risk exists that the aircraft may have been contaminated.
+While there weren’t any passengers onboard who were confirmed to have the coronavirus disease 2019 (COVID-19) the risk exists that the aircraft may have been contaminated.

 The airline proudly shared details of the rescue flight on their Facebook page and also shared details about the subsequent decontamination.
 They said “The sterilization and disinfection process went through three phases and took over two hours, following the international standards of the civil aviation authorities and Boeing’s protocol in this regard, which helps kill 100% of bacteria, virus and fungi.”